 There are times in life when all of us feel overwhelmed- like it is just too much to handle.
 It seems like life keeps getting more complicated and so much is expected from us.
-That is why it is really important to know what to do when feeling overwhelmed- how to cope, and how to improve the situation so you feel less overwhelmed.
+That is why it is really important to know what to do when feeling overwhelmed.
+We need skills for how to cope, and how to improve the situation so you feel less overwhelmed.
 I am so happy to have an expert today, Dr. Samantha Brody, to share with us a few tips for beginning to dismantle your sources of stress.
-She has extensive training and experience in both complementary and Western medicine and she is the author of the new book, Overcoming Overwhelm: Dismantle Your Stress from the Inside Out (affiliate link below).
+She has extensive training and experience in both complementary and Western medicine.
+She is the author of the new book, Overcoming Overwhelm: Dismantle Your Stress from the Inside Out (affiliate link below).

 How To Deal With Feeling Overwhelmed

 When you are beginning to feel overwhelmed, is the best time to go ahead and address the problem.
 You don’t want to wait for a meltdown.
 If possible, find some time to destress and then sit down and create an action plan for preventing overwhelm and for how to deal with feeling overwhelmed.
 Taking an objective look at the bigger picture is often important.
 This will help you in deciding what to do when feeling overwhelmed and exactly where you can make a change for the better.

 What To Do When Life Is Overwhelming